This Is The One Thing Scarier Than A President Trump

 "His radicalism, however, only boosted his national profile.
 Pence became best known for fiercely opposing abortion."

-As the governor of Indiana, he continued his crusade against reproductive rights: He signed a bill into law prohibiting women from seeking an abortion in the case of a foetal abnormality.
-The legislation also required a foetus to be buried or cremated, including in cases of miscarriage.
+As the governor of Indiana, he continued his crusade against reproductive rights: He signed a bill into law prohibiting women from seeking an abortion in the case of a fetal abnormality.
+The legislation also required a fetus to be buried or cremated, including in cases of miscarriage.
 (The law was recently found to be unconstitutional by a federal judge.)

 "Pence also began observing what’s known as the Billy Graham rule, meaning that he never dined alone with another woman, or attended an event in mixed company where alcohol was served unless his wife was present."